blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 ### Rights of women

 - Not allowing any number of female witnesses to be able to report crimes
-- Considering it impermissible for a woman to go out without HIjaab
+- Considering it impermissible for a woman to go out without covering their face, hair and hands

 ### Handling of gay and effeminate men